a2677331/a2677331/README.md

 ### A Student of Computer Science

-🔥 I’m currently working on [MIT: Missing Semester](https://missing.csail.mit.edu) 🔥
+🔥 I’m currently working on [MIT: The Missing Semester of Your CS Education](https://missing.csail.mit.edu) 🔥
 ---

 🌱 Planning...